lyclyc52/Ailytics_assignment/readme.md

 This is the simple bash script to run the project.
 - If you don't want to use the local LLM, ignore `--model_path`.
 - If you don't want to use GPT, ignore `--gpt_api_key`.
 - If you don't need a new endpoint for GPT, ignore `--gpt_api_base`.
 Since I am in Hong Kong, I cannot use the official OpenAI GPT-4o.
-Instead I use Azunre server, which needs a new endpoint.
+Instead I use Azure server, which needs a new endpoint.

 ```bash
 # !/bin/bash